Time-limited treatment in structured, substance-free, live-in environments.

 - Have increasing severity of substance use.

-- Tried non-residential substance use services without success.
+- Tried non-bed based substance use services without success.

 - Have low levels of social supports, including unemployment or under-employment.